Navigating the Local Banking Community through Mergers & Acquisitions

 As the summer here in the Pioneer Valley draws to a close, the banking industry remains as interesting and complicated as ever.
 Mergers, acquisitions, and lender movement in the local market have and continue to create larger institutions, disjointed customer service, and uncertainty for small business owners.

 By uncertainty, I mean that small business owners are unsure about how to navigate the local banking community, and often need to engage several potential partners to find the right fit.
 This can increase time spent in the process (and away from their business), cost of securing financing, and overall frustration.
-Customer are left wondering who in the market is interested in tending to their needs and providing proactive advice.
+Customers are left wondering who in the banking market is interested in tending to their needs and providing proactive financial advice.

 As community banks merge together or as they are acquired by larger banks, small business customers report feeling “left behind” by institutions who have chosen to shift their attention toward higher value customers and instead provide cost-effective customer service to small business customers.
 This “customer service” can mean service through a call center, a junior account representative, or other “low frequency, low cost” channel, in an effort to optimize profitability.